Kanjirito/simple-manga-downloader/README.md

 # simple-manga-downloader
 Simple manga console downloader written in python.
-Made for Linux but should work on any platform (though be careful with invalid characters in titles).
+Made for Linux but should work on any platform.

 Currently supports: